• Skip to primary navigation

 5. Misery loves company during Christmas break

-Invite one of your friends over that is home with his or her kids, too.
+Invite one of your friends over who is home with his or her kids, too.
 If your kids are like mine, after a few days of just being around each other, they will jump at the opportunity to have a different person in the house to play and pick fights with.

 That’s all I’ve got for now.
 Wish me luck.
 And best of luck to you as well this Christmas break.